binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off, lang="XQuery"}
     doc("users.xml")/userlist/user[uname="something" or ""=""]

-which upon execution would yield all of the `user`s.
+which, upon execution would yield all of the `user`s.

 Also, keep in mind that XQuery [has an extension](https://www.mssqltips.com/sqlservertip/2738/examples-of-using-xquery-to-update-xml-data-in-sql-server/) called the XML Data Modification Language ([DML](https://docs.microsoft.com/en-us/sql/t-sql/xml/xml-data-modification-language-xml-dml)), which is commonly used to update (`insert`, `delete` and `replace value of`) XML documents.

 #### LDAP Injection {#web-applications-identify-risks-ldap-injection}

-The same generic injection information is applicable to LDAP
+The same generic injection information is applicable to LDAP.

 [Successful LDAP injection](https://www.owasp.org/index.php/LDAP_Injection_Prevention_Cheat_Sheet#Introduction) attacks could result in granting permissions to unauthorised queries and/or adding, deleting or modifying of entries in the LDAP tree.
 Because LDAP is used extensively for user authentication, this is a particularly viable area for attackers.

-As we have discussed, the usage of metacharacters in [XML Injection](#web-applications-identify-risks-xml-injection), LDAP search filter metacharacters [can be injected](https://www.owasp.org/index.php/Testing_for_LDAP_Injection_(OTG-INPVAL-006)#Summary) into the dynamic parts of the queries and thus executed by the application.
+As per our discussion of the use of metacharacters in [XML Injection](#web-applications-identify-risks-xml-injection), LDAP search filter metacharacters [can be injected](https://www.owasp.org/index.php/Testing_for_LDAP_Injection_(OTG-INPVAL-006)#Summary) into the dynamic parts of the queries, and thus executed by the application.

 LDAP uses [Polish notation](https://en.wikipedia.org/wiki/Polish_notation) (PN), or normal Polish notation (NPN), or simply prefix notation, which has the distinguishing feature of placing operators to the left of their operands.

-One of the canonical examples, is when a web application takes the users credentials and verifies their authenticity.
-If successful, the user is then authenticated and granted access to specific resources.
+One of the canonical examples is noted when a web application takes user credentials and verifies their authenticity.
+If successful, the user is then authenticated, and granted access to specific resources.

-The LDAP filter used to check whether the supplied username and password of a user is correct, might look similar to the following:
+The LDAP filter used to check whether the supplied username and password of a user is correct might look similar to the following:

 {linenos=off}
     string ldapLoginQuery = "(&(uId="jdeer")(userPassword="3xp10it3d"))";